opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

 - Instead of [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), `ARC` uses an [Extension API Server](https://kubernetes.io/docs/tasks/extend-kubernetes/setup-extension-api-server/) via the [Kubernetes API Aggregation Layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) to handle API requests.
 - This gives it the possibility to use a dedicated `etcd` or a even more suitable storage backend for the high amount of resources and status information in case this is necessary.
 - While `etcd` still can be used as storage backend, it is one separated from the `etcd` used by the Kubernetes control plane and reduces the risk of bringing the whole cluster into trouble.
+- As the storage implementation is under our control, we can implement a custom storage interface or use `kind` down the line.
 - Additional links
   - <https://github.com/kubernetes-sigs/apiserver-runtime>
   - <https://github.com/kubernetes/sample-apiserver/tree/master>